Rachel McAdams: 2015–2018: Critical acclaim

-2020–present
+2020–present: Broadway debut and continued film success

 In 2020, she co-starred with Will Ferrell in the Netflix musical comedy film Eurovision Song Contest: The Story of Fire Saga.
 McAdams reprised the role of Christine Palmer in the superhero sequel Doctor Strange in the Multiverse of Madness.
 Released in May 2022, it garnered mixed reviews.
 McAdams starred in Are You There God?
 It's Me, Margaret., a film adaptation of Judy Blume's novel of the same name.
 The film was released in April 2023 to positive reviews.
 Vanity Fairs Richard Lawson wrote in his review that McAdams "deftly paints a thorough and compelling picture of a woman of the era" in her portrayal of the titular Margaret's mother, Barbara.

 McAdams appeared as a cameo guest on Saturday Night Live in January 2024, introducing Reneé Rapp as musical guest and appeared as a look-a-like of herself in a comedy sketch where the look-a-like asked Jacob Elordi for acting advice.
 McAdams made her Broadway debut in 2024, starring in Amy Herzog's play Mary Jane at the Samuel J. Friedman Theatre.
 Performances started April 2 with opening night set for April 23, 2024.
 Adrian Holden of The Guardian described her performance as "magnetic", adding, "The role of Mary Jane ... is a perfect fit for McAdams".
 Variety noted that McAdams' "projection was muted at a recent performance" but added "[She] masters her portrayal of a determined caregiver continually sitting in the uncertainty of worry, despite constantly leaning toward positivity."
 For her performance, she earned a Tony Award for Best Actress in a Play nomination.
+In 2026, she was honored with a star on the Hollywood Walk of Fame.

+In 2026, McAdams returned to the big screen in director Sam Raimi's survival horror thriller film Send Help, in which she starred as an employee who becomes stranded on a deserted island with her boss after a plane crash and attempts to survive while tensions rise between them.
+Michael Phillips of the San Francisco Chronicle described the film as a performance showcase "for McAdams' miraculous shape-shifting abilities".
+The film was a box-office success and grossed $64 million in the United States and Canada, and $29 million in other territories, for a worldwide total of $94 million against a $40 million production budget.